 You can use Betty Crocker cake mix after the expiration date.
 Well, rather I should say the “best by” date since cake mixes do not have expiration dates.
 Just do the quick appearance and smell check before using it for your baked goodie.

-With proper storage, cake mixes can easily last up to five months beyond the best by date on the package.
+With proper storage, cake mixes can easily last up to five months beyond the best-by date on the package.
 The same is not true for homemade cake mixes.
 These expire much quicker – within a week in the pantry and within three months in the fridge.

 Technically, Duncan Hines’s cake mixes are said to be good “indefinitely” (which is the case for other kinds of cake mixes, too).
 That’s because the ingredients will never go “bad”.
-The issue is the leavening agent might not work the way it’s supposed to, which can leave you with flat cake.
+The issue is the leavening agent might not work the way it’s supposed to, which can leave you with a flat cake.

-Cake mix can easily go in the fridge for several months beyond the expiration date (best by date).
+Cake mix can easily go in the fridge for several months beyond the expiration date (best-by date).
 For premade cake mixes, the shelf life increases by up to five months.
 For homemade cake mixes, the shelf life increases to three months.

 Cake mix is great because it truly never goes bad.
-You just have to store it properly, and you can use it well past the best by date.
+You just have to store it properly, and you can use it well past the best-by date.
 Just check the way it looks and smells before using it to ensure a good result.